cognitedata/cognite-synthetic-tags/README.md

 ...
 ```

-For single-value responses, the DataFrame will have a single row, and the call to `pd.DataFrames` will require an index
+For single-value responses, the DataFrame will have a single row, and the call to `pd.DataFrame` will require an index
 in addition to the data dict:

 ``` python